Chapter 1

 Búsqueda de alojamiento en Google

-The Californian company’s strategy is likely to end up diverting a significant number of travelers away from the big platforms and towards smaller websites.
+Google’s strategy is likely to end up diverting a significant number of travelers away from the big platforms and towards smaller websites.
 Could yours be one of them?

-Strengthen your brand on the Internet
+Strengthen your brand online

 Vacation rental platforms are extremely useful, but no matter how much work you put into your listing, no matter how good a host you are, at the end of the day, the opportunities to differentiate yourself are quite limited.

-If you are looking to create loyalty among your guests and enhance the notoriety of your business, the value of branding is priceless.
+If you are looking to create loyalty among your guests and enhance the notoriety of your business, the value of vacation rental branding is priceless.
 Your business will be much more recognizable, it will stay in the minds of users and, in the long run, it will increase their trust in your services.

 The benefits do not end there.
 Google will send interested travelers directly to your web domain, so don’t panic if you see your website traffic go up overnight!